Discrimination in the workplace means unequal or different treatment or harassment towards an employee (or group of employees) that causes harm.

 How to Find Help

-If you are an employee or an employer who requires a lawyer for discrimination at work in Ontario, please call us for a free consultation.
+If you are an employee or an employer who requires a lawyer for discrimination at work in Ontario, call a lawyer.
+Many offer free consultation for these issues.

 Alternatively, employees may contact the Human Rights Legal Support Centre, also for free.